sashfaq64/sashfaq64/README.md

 ### Hello and welcome to my GitHub‼️
 -  I am a senior at the University of Kentucky, studying Computer Science
 -  I am currently looking for work as a Software Engineer
+-  Please feel free to look through all my projects, which can be found below
 -  Reach out to me via email: sashfaq64@gmail.com

 Thanks for visiting 😄